yomimono/ocaml-certify/README.md

 ## Dependencies

-`ocaml-certify` depends on capabilities in `x509` and `nocrypto` that are available on the primary branch of its main repository but have not yet been released.
+`certify` depends on capabilities in `x509` and `nocrypto` that are available on the primary branch of its main repository but have not yet been released.
 It uses the latest release of `cmdliner`.
-To get dependencies for ocaml-certify via `opam`:
+To get dependencies for certify via `opam`:

 ```
 opam pin add x509 https://github.com/mirleft/ocaml-x509.git